Table of contents

 Although varargs can accept multiple arguments, attempting to pass an array directly to varargs is not allowed.
 The correct way is to pass each element of the array separately.

-Overloading Varargs Methods
+Method Overloading with Varargs

 Overloading varargs methods refers to the practice of defining multiple methods in Java that have the same name but differ in the number or type of varargs arguments they accept.
 This allows developers to create flexible and versatile methods that can handle varying numbers of arguments, enhancing code reusability and readability.
 Varargs methods provide a convenient way to work with variable-length argument lists in Java.
 For example: